ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_ping_instance_metric %}

         The granularity of this model is one row per tuple (metric_name, instance_id).

         The Service Ping metrics sent via a JSON Payload could be of various types:

         * all_time counters (for example how many issues a specific instance has created since its inception)
         * 28_days counters (how many users have created at least one issue over the last 4 weeks)
         * 7_days counters (how many users have created at least one issue over the last 7 days)
         * an instance configuration parameter (has this instance enabled saml/sso)

         Below are some details about the fact table:

         * Type of Data: `Instance-level Service Ping from Versions app`
         * Aggregate Grain: `One record per service ping (dim_ping_instance_id) per metric (metrics_path)`
         * Time Grain: `None`
         * Use case: `Service Ping metric-level analysis`

         Notes: `Includes non-numeric metric values (ex: instance settings).
 Metrics that timed out (return -1) are set to a value of 0.`

-{% enddocs %}

-{% docs fct_ping_instance %}

-**Description:** Atomic Level Service Ping Instance Level Data
+**Description:** Atomic Level Service Ping Instance Level Data by Instance, Metric, Date
 - Sums, Counts and Percents of Usage (called metrics) along wth the Server Instance Configuration information is collected at a point in time for each Instance and sent to GitLab Corporate.
 This is normally done on a weekly basis.
 The Instance Owner determines whether this data will be sent or not and how will be sent if so.
 Implementations can be Customer Hosted (Self-Managed) or GitLab Hosted (referred to as SaaS or Dotcom data).
 Multiple Instances can be hosted on Self-Managed Implementations.
-- Atomic (lowest grain) with a Single Record per Service Ping at the Instance Level
+- Atomic (lowest grain) with a Single Record per Service Ping Instance, Metric
-- License and Subscription foreign keys included for to allow for easier joins to data normally used.
+- The data is Enriched with Extra business related attributes for License, Subscription and Location to allow single table queries that satisfy a Larger Generalized set of Use Cases.

 **Data Grain:**
-- dim_instance_id
+- dim_ping_instance_id
-- ping_created_at
+- metrics_path

 **Filters:**
-- UUID is NOT NULL  ???
-- version NOT LIKE '%VERSION%'  ???

 **Business Logic in this Model:**
 - `data_source` = 'VERSION_DB'